-That is why I have written a series of articles about the best neighborhoods in Dutch cities that attract the most expats.
+That is why I have written articles about the best neighborhoods in Dutch cities that attract the most expats.
 I advise you to read the article about the city of your choice carefully to avoid ending up in a bad neighborhood.
 You need to understand these cities in more detail to make a good choice.

 9. Traffic Jams

 Another disadvantage caused by the high population density in The Netherlands is that we still have a lot of traffic jams despite the excellent public transportation.
-This is because housing in the major Dutch cities has become unaffordable for many people, and they had to look for affordable housing outside the major cities.
+This is because housing in the major Dutch cities has become unaffordable for many people, and they must look for affordable housing outside the major cities.

 However, most jobs are in major cities forcing them to commute to their jobs, often by car, because that is the most convenient.
 Since the corona pandemic ended, the traffic jams have returned with a vengeance.
 Traffic jams are particularly horrendous around Amsterdam, with its many jobs in the financial and IT industry, and The Hague, with many governmental jobs.

 I hope you will learn from this observation if you consider moving to The Netherlands.
 First, if you can’t afford to live in Amsterdam, which may very well be the case, make sure that you find a place close to a railway station with direct connections to Amsterdam-Zuid (the financial center).

 Most governmental jobs are in the center of The Hague, close to the railway station.
 However, many expats live in Voorschoten and Wassenaar because they have excellent international schools and direct train connections to The Hague and Amsterdam.